NicolaiAdil/mmwave-ros/README.md

     colcon build
     source install/setup.bash
     ```
-3. Modify `devices` in the launch file to correspond to your radars.
+3. Modify the variable `devices` in the launch files to correspond to your radars.
 Run the following script to list your device id's
     ```bash
     ./extract_device_id.sh
     ```